Effective August 2022

-Bluink Ltd. collects and stores website cookies and the data you submit on the Bluink website (https://bluink.ca) via our webforms (e.g., name and email address).
+Bluink Ltd. collects and stores the data you submit on the Bluink website (https://bluink.ca) via our webforms (e.g., name and email address) and set website cookies.

-Bluink Ltd. collects and stores the data above to contact you, complete demo requests, and send relevant information about security, identity, and Bluink’s solutions.
+Bluink Ltd. collects and stores the webform data you submit to contact you, complete demo requests, and send relevant information about identity and Bluink’s solutions.

-Bluink Ltd. stores this data in Agile CRM, which hosts it in Amazon and Google Clouds.
+Bluink Ltd. stores webform data in Agile CRM, which hosts it in Amazon and Google Clouds.

-You may unsubscribe from receiving emails at any time by clicking the unsubscribe link on an email or by emailing email@example.com from your email address you provided with the subject line: unsubscribe.
+You may unsubscribe from receiving emails at any time by clicking the unsubscribe link on an email or by emailing email@example.com from the email address you provided with the subject line: unsubscribe.

-You may request to have your data erased by emailing firstname.lastname@example.org from your email address you provided with the subject line: erase.
+You may request to have your data erased by emailing firstname.lastname@example.org from the email address you provided with the subject line: erase.